-The State Party does not participate in UNESCO's World Heritage in Young Hands programme.
+The State Party participates in UNESCO's World Heritage in Young Hands programme.

-12.6 - Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5) Nil.
+12.6 - Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5)

-13. Conclusions and Recommended Actions
+- 13. Conclusions and Recommended Actions - 13.1.

-13.1.
 State Party's implementation of the World Heritage Convention